apache/parquet-java/parquet-hadoop/README.md

 **Property:** `parquet.compression`
 **Description:** The compression algorithm used to compress pages.
 This property supersedes `mapred.output.compress*`.
-It can be `uncompressed`, `snappy`, `gzip` or `lzo`.
+It can be `uncompressed`, `snappy`, `gzip` or `lzo`, `brotli`,`lz4` and `zstd`.
 If `parquet.compression` is not set, the following properties are checked:
  * mapred.output.compress=true
  * mapred.output.compression.codec=org.apache.hadoop.io.compress.SomeCodec

 Note that custom codecs are explicitly disallowed.
-Only one of Snappy, GZip or LZO is accepted.
+Only one of Snappy, GZip, LZO, LZ4, Brotli or ZSTD is accepted.
 **Default value:** `uncompressed`

 ---

 **Property:** `parquet.write.support.class`
 **Description:** The write support class to convert the records written to the OutputFormat into the events accepted by the record consumer.
-Usually provided by a specific ParquetOutputFormat subclass.
+Usually provided by a specific ParquetOutputFormat subclass and it should be the descendant class of `org.apache.parquet.hadoop.api.WriteSupport`

 ---